parcel-bundler/lightningcss/README.md

 - **Typed property values** – many other CSS parsers treat property values as an untyped series of tokens.
 This means that each transformer that wants to do something with these values must interpret them itself, leading to duplicate work and inconsistencies. `parcel-css` parses all values using the grammar from the CSS specification, and exposes a specific value type for each property.
 - **Minification** – One of the main purposes of `parcel-css` is to minify CSS to make it smaller.
 This includes many optimizations including:
   - Combining longhand properties into shorthands where possible.
-  - Merging adjacent rules with the same selectors or declarations.
+  - Merging adjacent rules with the same selectors or declarations when it is safe to do so.
   - Combining CSS transforms into a single matrix or visa versa when smaller.
   - Removing vendor prefixes that are not needed, based on the provided browser targets.
   - Reducing `calc()` expressions where possible.